Machbuba: Life

 Some details of Bilillee's early life are unclear, but it appears that she was born in the Kingdom of Gumma, in present-day southwestern Ethiopia.
 She was captured with her sister during local fighting, and, while still a child, taken by slave traders to north Gondar then to Khartoum and finally to Cairo.
 It was there in 1837 that she was purchased by Prince Hermann Ludwig Heinrich von Pückler-Muskau.

 In a letter to his wife Lucie, Pückler-Muskau referred to Bilillee as his ‘mistress'.
 She was taken by him on his travels before returning to Germany with him in the Spring of 1840.
-She died in October that year, possibly from tuberculosis, at Muskau Castle in Saxony and buried in St. Jacobi Cemetery in the village of Bad Muskau.
+She died in October that year, possibly from tuberculosis, at Muskau Castle in the Kingdom of Saxony and buried in St. Jacobi Cemetery in the village of Bad Muskau.

 Upon her death, Pückler-Muskau wrote to a friend that Bilillee was ‘the being I loved most in all the world’.
 A death mask was taken as well as a posthumous portrait.
 The portrait depicts her dressed in a Mamluk costume and positioned in front of a desert landscape with pyramids [and] is less a realist representation of her than a visual manifestation of Orientalist fantasies.'